MrLixm/MrLixm.github.io/site/src/.doc/index.md

     - All file paths refer to the built site, not files in the source directory.

 See `lxmsite._page` for the code implementation.

+### status

+This field allow to control the page visibility:

+- `published`: the default, page is visible and included everywhere.
+- `unlisted`: the page is accessible but is not listed in shelves.
+- `unpublished`: the page is accessible in local build but become ignored on publish.
+  - keep in mind that the side medias next to the page are still published

+!!! note

+    Only the blog section display the status under the page title.

 ### custom markdown syntax